ilkkamtk/html-css-assignment/README.md

 * Images are not found -3
 * Contrast check is not passed -2
 * Validation is not passed -3
-* Lighthouse check is incomplete -1/audit
+* Lighthouse check score is less than 90 -1, less than 70 -2
 * Default font (Times New Roman) -2
 * Missing padding (text too close to edges or other elements) -2
 * Did not follow submission instructions -5